Initiation — Are We Ready?

 Thomas à Kempis, Imitation of Christ

 Jesus explains: “I am the Way.”
 Only a living Master has the key to reveal the “Truth,” the way to attain self-realization.
 Without “Knowing,” without personal inner experience, there can be no faith, belief or attainment.
 Without “Life” – meaning eternal life or bliss – our liberation, which he calls the “life you must hope for,” is not possible.
-And liberation cannot be attained without someone to the way.
+And liberation cannot be attained without someone to show the way.

 Physically the Master is as human as we are.
 But here lies the big difference – on the spiritual level, he has traversed the path of Truth, experienced inner bliss, and realized the ultimate by going deep within himself and connecting to the Shabd – the Word or Logos, the divine spiritual power.
-Only a God-realized soul can us the way within.
+Only a God-realized soul can show us the way within.

 The Master introduces us to the method of attaining God, of going within ourselves through the practice of meditation and connecting our soul to the Shabd, thus permanently removing us from the clutches of birth and death.
 We are shown the path of divine realization, which frees us from worldly bondage.
 The Master takes us from darkness to light and liberates our soul by merging us with the Absolute, the Ultimate.
 Without the Master there is no God-realization.